appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs/aws-fargate-migrate-keycloak-data.md

 If you encounter issues, follow these steps:

 - Check the **logs** in the ECS console for detailed error messages that may indicate the root cause.
+For more information, see [Get Container Logs](/getting-started/setup/instance-management/how-to-get-container-logs?current-platform=ecs#get-logs) guide.

 If you continue facing issues, contact support using the chat widget available in the bottom-right corner of this page.